bear3z/MakeKexts/README.md

 ### How to use

-* Run the following command in terminal
+* Run the following commands in terminal.
 ```
 git clone https://github.com/bear3z/MakeKexts
 sh MakeKexts.sh